abiddiscombe/countries/README.md

 - Major refactor to improve code style and readability.
 - Switched to the [Oak](https://oakserver.github.io/oak/) HTTP Framework in order to test new forms of deployment (and because I like it!).
+- Switched to a CDN-based data source with local caching to adhere to Deno Deploy's T&Cs.

 2.0 - [@abiddiscombe](https://github.com/abiddiscombe)